 IN THE WILD

-The egg cowries are only seen out at night, usually on soft corals but occasionally are seen out during the day.
+The egg cowries are mainly seen out at night, usually on soft corals but occasionally are seen out during the day.
 There is evidence that they are territorial and that they return to the same hiding place just before sunrise.

 The egg cowrie is found across the Indian ocean and in the west Pacific.
 The are found from 1 meter to 20 meters in depth.
 They are usually found in sections of the reef or shore that have a plentiful supply of soft leather corals.